Ayya Vaikundar

 Ayya Vaikundar, also known as Siva Narayana or Vaikunda Swami, was the founder of the Ayyavazhi faith.
 The Ayyavazhis believe him to be the first and foremost Purna avatar of Eka-Paran and the god Vishnu (Narayana).
 As per Ayyavazhi mythology detailed in their scriptures, Ayya Vaikundar incarnated in 1833, when he rose from the sea of Tiruchendur in the mortal shell of Vaikundar.

-Ayya Vaikundar is a central character in the narratives and teaching of the Ayyavazhi scripture Akilathirattu Ammanai (Akilam).
-The Ayyayazhis believe that he will be instrumental in the destruction of Kali and establishment of Dharma Yukam.
+Ayya Vaikundar is a central character in the narratives and teaching of the Ayyavazhi scripture Akilathirattu Ammanai (Akilam).The Ayyayazhis believe that he will be instrumental in the destruction of Kali and establishment of Dharma Yukam.
 As per Ayyavazhi scriptures, Ayya Vaikundar is the supreme God in his own right.

-Most of the preachings and activities found in Akilam and other texts about the life of Ayya Vaikundar was documented historically and detailed in critical contemporary sources externally as well.
-Though the prime features of Ayya Vaikundar's mission is revealed through Akilathirattu, he also teaches orally.
+Most of the preachings and activities found in Akilam and other texts about the life of Ayya Vaikundar was documented historically and detailed in critical contemporary sources externally as well.Though the prime features of Ayya Vaikundar's mission is revealed through Akilathirattu, he also teaches orally.
 His oral teaching are compiled in the Books of Pathiram, Sivakanta Athikara Pathiram and Thingal Patham.
 Though Akilam is directly against creating any form of organised religion or belief, the teachings of Akilam and especially few books of Arul Nool form the basis of Ayyavazhi belief.
 The birth anniversary of Ayya Vaikundar is celebrated as Ayya Vaikunda Avataram on the 20th of Masi as per the Tamil Calendar (3 or 4 March C.E).

-Background

-In 1809, Mudisoodum Perumal (lit.
-"Vishnu with a crown") was born to Ponnu Madan and Veyilal Amma at Poovandanthope in the Kanyakumari District (part of Travancore then).

-The religious book, Akilam mentions that the child was still-born, and then the soul of the deva Sampooranathevan was placed in the body.
-He had special interest in the worship of the Vishnu.
-The holy book Akilam mentions that he had set a pedestal for Vishnu in his house and worshipped the deity devoutly.
-At the age of seventeen, He came to live with Thirumalammal from the nearby village of Puviyur.
-Thirumalammal had been previously married, but left her former husband to marry Mudisoodum Perumal.

-In his twenty-fourth year, he was struck by a severe illness and suffered for a year.
-His mother Veyilal Amma took her sick son to the temple at Thiruchendur, during a festival.
-There, He went into the sea and disappeared.
-On the Third day on March 2, 1833, Ukara-Pranava, the source of existence, incarnated as Ayya Vaikundar, the son of Narayana from the sea of Tiruchendur.
-He then camouflaged as Mudisoodum Perumal in order to deceive the all powerful Kaliyan and started walking towards Detchanam.
-This place became a holy place for the devotees of Ayyavazhi and they erected a temple there named Avatharappathi at Thiruchendur.
-This event is celebrated during the festival of Ayya vaikundar avataram, on 20th of the Tamil Month of Masi.
+Theology and scripture

+The life and doctrines of Vaikundar are primarily documented in the Akilathirattu Ammanai (Akilam), which the Ayyavazhi tradition regards as a sacred scripture comparable to the Vedas.
+According to the text, Vaikundar is the tenth manifestation of Vishnu (Narayana), appearing after the conclusion of the Krishna avatar to establish Dharma in the Kali Yuga.

+The scripture was authored by Arigopalan Citar in the form of Tamil verses.
+Traditional accounts state that the text was dictated to Citar in a dream on 10 December 1841 (27th day of the Tamil month Karthigai, Kollam year 1016) at Thenthamaraikulam Pathi.
+The Akilathirattu provides a narrative of the evolution of the universe, previous incarnations of Vishnu, and prophecies regarding the future establishment of the Dharma Yukam.

+Vaikundar is referred to by various titles, including Ayya, Vaikunda Swamy, Sreeman Narayanaswami, and Siva Narayana.
+Devotees offer worship at centers designated as Pathi or Thiru Nizhal Thangal.

+Theological background

+Ayyavazhi theology, as detailed in the Akilathirattu Ammanai, emphasizes the unity of the divine, asserting that various forms of God (such as Shiva and Vishnu) are manifestations of a single supreme power.
+The scripture describes a grand cosmic narrative involving the destruction of the asura Kroni in the Neettiya Yuga.
+According to the text, Kroni's spirit was divided into six fragments, each destined to be reborn as an evil force in subsequent ages (Yugas).

+To combat these fragments and preserve Dharma, Vishnu is believed to have manifested in a series of incarnations across the Yugas: